 Contesting Wills under these circumstances is common.
-In effect what you need to prove is that the person making the Last Will did not have enough understanding of what they were doing to be capable – under Law – of making a valid Will.
+In effect what you need to prove is that the person making it did not have enough understanding of what they were doing to be capable – under Law – of making a legally valid Will.

 Disputing a Will because of Undue influence.

 One of the commonest reasons to contest a Will.
-What you need to be able to show is that someone has wrongly influenced the person making the Will to their benefit or to the benefit of another person.
+What you need to be able to show is that someone has wrongly influenced the person making it (the “Testator” to their benefit or to the benefit of another person.
 Undue influence is not easy to prove in general.
 However, where the person allegedly doing the influencing is a person on whom the testator (person whose Will it was) is very dependent then it is perhaps easier to convince the Court.
-In some cases the burden of proof will actually be reversed especially where the person concerned is a carer.
+In some cases the burden of proof is actually be reversed especially where the person concerned is a carer.

-Another common reason for contesting Wills.
-Where a Will is made “under duress” it means that the person was effectively forced to make the Will under threat of some sort – real or perceived.
+Another common reason for disputes.
+Where a Will is made “under duress” it means that the person was effectively forced to make it under threat of some sort – real or perceived.
 An example would be a beneficiary threatening to put the testator into a care home unless they leave them their cash!

 Wrongly witnessed Wills are generally invalid….

-You can contest a Will on the basis that the formalities of signing the Will were not complied with – for example, the witnesses were not both present at the same time with the testator when they signed the Will.
-This is a complex area as people fail to follow the very simple guidelines, and the Courts are called upon to decide if enough has been done to make the Will valid – or not.
+You can contest one on the basis that the formalities of signing it were not complied with – for example, the witnesses were not both present at the same time with the testator when they signed the Will.
+This is a complex area as people fail to follow the very simple guidelines, and the Courts are called upon to decide if enough has been done to make it valid – or not.

 Another Will found –

 People are very careless with their legal planning affairs (if you don’t want to be, we suggest you visit this site to avoid your will being contested!)
-Each successive new Last Will and Testament normally cancels the previous one automatically, but often people forget where the old Last Will is kept (and indeed the current one) so the wrong Last Will may be found initially.
-So one set of executors may in all innocence try to obtain probate on an old Last Will.
-When the correct one turns up later, then there are grounds for contesting a Will, clearly!
+Each successive new Last Will and Testament normally cancels the previous one automatically, but often people forget where the old one is kept (and indeed the current one) so the wrong one may be found initially.
+So one set of executors may in all innocence try to obtain probate on an old one.
+When the correct one turns up later, then there are grounds for contesting a dispute, clearly!

-This can be a reason for challenging a Will.
-The commonest issue is that the Will has been cancelled by a subsequent marriage where it was not made in expectation of that marriage.
-People can live together for years, having made their Last Wills in the early days – then get married, which will usually cancel the Wills.
+This can be a reason to contest a Will.
+The commonest issue is that the Will has been cancelled by a subsequent marriage as it was not (clearly) made in expectation of that marriage.
+People can live together for years, having made their Last Wills in the early days – then get married, which will usually cancel them.
 If the Wills are not brought back to validity by way of a codicil reviving them, then the Rules of Intestacy may well apply and have a quite different result from that intended.
-Foreign Wills often accidentally cancel UK Wills and vice versa.
+Foreign Wills often accidentally cancel UK ones and vice versa.

 Will destroyed – could it still be valid?